 Provide guest amenities

-There are certain necessities that every rental should always have, such as a first aid kit, wireless internet connectivity, universal adapters for charging cables, a television, a fridge, and bathroom toiletries, to name a few.
+There are certain necessities that every rental should always have, such as a first aid kit, wireless internet connectivity, universal adapters for charging cables, a television, a fridge, and bathroom toiletries, to name a few. and if you got wires running all over then you can also install a wireless charger in table which will be a great addition to every home.

 Make sure the kitchen is stocked with necessary items.
 For instance, if you have a coffee maker, make sure you provide sugar and coffee beans to go along with the appliance.
 Likewise, providing a microwave without some instant microwaveable food items is a rookie mistake in the world of rental properties.